SciTools/iris/docs/src/further_topics/dask_best_practices/index.rst

 Distributed
 -----------

-Even though allocations on a multi-processing system are generally restricted to a single node, there are still good reasons for using 'dask.distributed' in many cases.
+Even though allocations on a computing cluster are generally restricted to a single node, there are still good reasons for using 'dask.distributed' in many cases.
 See `Single Machine: dask.distributed
 <https://docs.dask.org/en/latest/setup/single-distributed.html>`_ in the Dask documentation.